bquast/bquast.github.io/_posts/2015-08-28-linear-model-neural-network.md

 title: "Linear Model and Neural Network"
 output: pdf_document
 permalink: linear-model-neural-network
-tags:
-- R
-- linear model
-- neural network
-- machine learning
-layout: post
+tags: [R, linear model, neural network, machine learning]
+published: false
 ---

 In this short post I want to quickly demonstrate how the most basic neural network (no hidden layer) gives us the same results as the linear model.